News & Trending Travel News

 However, it doesn’t always end up that way.
 A few items mysteriously and regularly find their way into suitcases.

 Here are some popular hotel "souvenirs" many travelers cannot resist stealing.
-If you plan to find ways to travel more, avoid the questionable behavior of taking these items home.
+If you're trying to save money traveling, avoid picking up these items in an attempt to do so.

 If you’re over 50, take advantage of massive travel discounts and trip-planning resources